1st Meditation on The Lord's Prayer -- God's Glory

 and benevolence.
 In this section, we also set the stage for our mental state,

-this section in today’s blog.
+this section in this article.

-Affirming the Lord’s prayer
+Affirming the Lord’s prayer –

 declare our beliefs with emotion and sincerity, visualizing God's abundance and